 Crescent Moon has been one of the more reliable developers on the Play Store as of late, and their newest game is definitely worth a look from anyone who enjoys a good old-fashioned beat-em-up.
 Nakama evokes the spirit of 2D side-scrolling fighters like Streets Of Rage or Double Dragon.
 At least, it's like Double Dragon might have been if you played it at 200 frames per second.

 You play as an inexplicably blocky ninja on a quest to save his friends.
+For reasons that are not overly apparent, this involves killing lots and lots of bad guys, who may or may not also be ninjas.

 We don't have Tekken.
 We don't have Street Fighter.
 We don't have DOA.
 But Namco just gave fighter fans one hell of a reason to celebrate: the original SoulCalibur is now available on Android.
 The Dreamcast port of this arcade fighter favorite has long been considered one of the gems of the genre, and you can play it on your phone right now.
 It's a pricey $6.67 and compatible with Gingerbread and up.